great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_with_sql.md

   Replace the connection string with the connection string for your database.
 For additional information about other connection methods, see [How to configure credentials](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials/).
 In this example, existing New York City taxi cab data is being used.

-2. Run the following command to create a <TechnicalTag tag='datasource' text='Datasource' /> to represent the data available in your PostgreSQL database:
+2. Run the following command to create a <TechnicalTag tag='datasource' text='Data Source' /> to represent the data available in your PostgreSQL database:

   ```python name="tests/integration/docusaurus/deployment_patterns/postgres_deployment_patterns.py add_datasource"
   ```